 Kirpal Sagardistrict SBS Nagar, Punjab

 The Punjab had been known for centuries as the granary of India, with the province located on both sides of the Indian-Pakistan border before independence and covering about three times its present area, Amritsar and Lahore, now in Pakistan, were the cultural centres.
-The division into Bharat/Hindustan (present-day India) and Pakistan led to multiple flight, expulsion, murder and manslaughter.
-Culturally, the Punjab is still a melting pot of different traditions, languages and religions.
-The times of the invasion of Central Asian steppe peoples, the Mogul emperors in the 16th to 18th centuries, the English colonial period have left their deep traces in the country, which is today dominated by Sikhs and Hindus.
-In terms of language, there are mainly those of Indo-European (Punjabi, Hindi) and Persian origin (Urdu).
+The division into Bharat/Hindustan (present-day India) and Pakistan led to multiple flight, expulsion, violance.
+The indo-pak-border ist heavily guarded and nearly watertight.
+The consequences reach up to our times, cultural, in language issues, also in religious matters.

 life’s golden tree.